anabrid/lucipy/docs/dev.rst

    The CI runs the tests, builds the docs and uploads the docs.
 The CIs at Github and Gitlab do the same, in the moment.

-Testing
-   We use `Pytest <https://docs.pytest.org>`_ and `doctest <https://docs.python.org/3/library/doctest.html>`_ for testing our codes.
-Please inspect the ``Makefile`` in order to see how to invoke the tests.
-In general, ``make test`` should just get you started.

-   We extensively use *doctests* because it is great.
-If you wonder whether to write a doctest or a unit test, use a doctest.
-They have a lot of benefits, because they enter the documentation, serve as testing the stability of the API and are closely related to the code they test.
-Our unit tests are mainly *integration tests* which cannot be reasonably covered by doctests.

-   We can also test against real LUCIDAC hardware.
-These tests run automatically when the environment variable ``LUCIDAC_ENDPOINT`` is given.
-GNU Make makes this easy, just call it with, for instance, ``make unittests LUCIDAC_ENDPOINT="tcp://192.168.150.229:5732``.

 Documentation
    We are using the `Sphinx Documentation <https://www.sphinx-doc.org/>`_ system.
 You are invited to contribute documentation.
 The usability of code rises and falls with the code documentation provided.
 This not